Feast: Remembering Who We Are

 Genesis 24:58-59 And they called Rebekah, and said unto her, Will you go with this man?
 And she said, I will go.
 And they sent away Rebekah their sister, and her nurse, and Abraham's servant, and his men.

 She was going off to a new life.
-That is what we've been called to do, as well—as the perspective bride of Jesus Christ.
+That is what we have been called to do, as well—as the perspective bride of Jesus Christ.
 Just as Rebekah had to leave her family, all she knew, and her way of doing things—so the bride-to-be of Jesus Christ is, in a sense, embarking into an unknown world.
 She has to change from what she was, to what she is going to become.

 She is starting her own home.
 She is now responsible to her husband-to-be and his leadership.
 And she may have to move far away from her family, and friends, and the life that she knew before.
 As I stated before, when we talk of the church marrying Jesus Christ, we have to take this individually and personally—not collectively.
 I have to leave the life that I had before, the way of thinking that I had, the way of doing things that I used to do.
 And I have to start to think of the new life that I am going to be embarking.
 It is a personal thing (as a party of one) since we—as the one called—have to be willing to make the needed changes in our lives to qualify to be the bride of Christ.